This page was last updated on March 5, 2019 and may contain language which is now outdated.

 What problems do they face?

 All the Papuan peoples have suffered greatly under the Indonesian occupation which began in 1963.
-The Indonesian army has a long history of human rights violations against the Papuans, and the racist Indonesian soldiers generally view the Papuan people as little more than animals.
+The Indonesian army has a long history of human rights violations against the Papuans, and the racist Indonesian soldiers generally view the Papuan people with racist disdain.

 Papua’s natural resources are being exploited at great profit for the Indonesian government and foreign businesses, but at the expense of the Papuan peoples and their homelands.